 - The greatest elevation came to is marginally higher than the Inca Trail – the highest point at 14599 ft.

 - Since grants are not needed for this trip when you book you’re all set.
 Simple!

 - Horses go with you to help carry your sack and outdoors hardware.
 Furthermore, they are there to help you during setting camp.

 While considering Inca Quarry Trail vs. Inca Trail, both the trips give similar benefits.
 You will be protected, have master guides, incredible views, and freedom to connect with local communities.
 The two hikes require a moderate degree of wellness.
 The fitter you are, the more you’ll appreciate the trek.

 Both the treks offer similar scenery.
 No matter whichever trek you choose, you will be exploring the best of the Andes.
 Green parks, isolated villages, granite boulders, and archaeological sites will be enjoyed by the trekkers.

 However, the Quarry trail beats the Inca for beautiful scenery.
 You will get high passes like Puccaqasa which is 4,370m.
 Views of the Nevado Veronica mountain and stunning valleys falling away on all sides are more than beautiful.

 Your luggage will be carried by the porters in the Inca Trail and by horses in the Quarry Trail.

 Around 75000 trekkers trek the Inca Trail every year but the Quarry Trail is not even close to this number.
 The Inca Trail has a crowd almost every day.
 The Quarry Trail doesn’t get very busy.

-May or October can be preferred for trekking.
+May or October is the best for trekking.
 The Peak time of both the treks is June, July and August.
 Weather is great but you need to work hard to get pictures.